Rates, Prices, and Wages

 RATES:

 Historically, the average mortgage rate in Canada is 8% – today banks are offering rates at 5% that is almost 40% lower than historical averages.
-Rates are incredibly low and have been for the past 15 years – a great time to pay off your mortgage is when rates are low since more of your wages are going to eliminate debt and future interest payments.
+Rates are incredibly low and have been for the past 15 years – a great time to pay off your mortgage is when rates are low since more of your income goes to eliminate debt and future interest payments.

 PRICES: